digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 internally in instruments like bonds and swaps, but they can also be helpful in your own custom use cases.
 For example, you can use these functions to:

-- develop your own instruments that depend on business day shifts, schedules, and/or day count conventions
 - understand and validate the implementation of existing Daml Finance instruments
-- compose existing Daml Finance instruments, for example define a series of zero coupon bonds according to a specific schedule of expiries
+- compose existing Daml Finance instruments; for example, define a series of zero-coupon bonds according to a specific schedule of maturity dates
+- develop your own instruments that depend on business day shifts, schedules, or day count conventions
-- use these calendar and schedule related functionalities for non-financial use cases
+- work with non-financial use cases

 Calendar
 ========